 3. What are examples of sustainable farming practices?

-Organic composting, agroforestry, conservation tillage, and integrated pest management.
+Organic composting, agroforestry, crop rotation, conservation tillage, mulching and integrated pest management.

 4. Why is an integrated farming system important?